anupamishra333/OptiManuAI/README.md

 We utlize PowerBI to generrate the insights and detect the temperature changes beyond the threshold value using `Data activator` and send notifications via teams
 ![Temperature threshold](https://github.com/AnthonyByansi/OptiManuAI/assets/101401469/7035f802-455e-4f80-8103-09ceaa001b06)

-### 4. Integration Layer

-Seamless integration with existing systems, such as ERP and CRM, is facilitated by the Integration Layer.
-OptiManuAI ensures that it maximizes the use of available data and functionalities without disrupting your current operations.

 ## Getting Started
 To Gain insights from the `OptiManuAI` solution, we built a custom copilot- `ManuMate` to help in the interpretation of the insights generated from the Fabric Solution